gurinowicz/rsschool-cv/cv.md

 * 🏷️ [Discord](Yana_G#5658)
 * [Notable projects](https://github.com/gurinowicz/rssschool-cv)

-My goal Is to get as much knowledge as possible, the ability to write concise algorithms, to study well js for employment as a frontend developer with a knowledge in testing in a good company.
+My goal is to get as much knowledge as possible, the ability to write concise algorithms, to study well js for employment as a frontend developer with a knowledge in testing in a good company.

 # Education